Twenty brilliant green business ideas

 Gift baskets are still a popular option, especially if they have the added feel-good factor of supporting local vendors that offer green or organic products.

-Allow your guests to rest comfortably in the knowledge that everything you do in the BnB is sustainable and offer only organic food and drinks.
+Allow your guests to rest comfortably in the knowledge that everything you do in the BnB is sustainable and offers only organic food and drinks.

 By Janet Askew